 Collections are a way to group objects of any class.
 Once a collection is created, it can be associated with an object by linking the object to the collection.
 Each object can be linked to many different collections, and each collection can be linked to many different objects.
-In RM Browser, objects can be linked to collections manually.
-In RM Concept, objects can be linked to collections either manually or automatically.
 Collections can be referenced in scripts, making script creation simpler.